Menu

 In our trainings, we note that Maria Montessori would say “The child will lead us.”
 We tell our trainees, “The residents will lead us.
 Where will they take us?
 We do not know.
 At this time, they do not know.
 It is life, and it will be an adventure.”
 Learn more about Dr. Camp’s work.

-Published with permission, thanks to Rachel Kincaid. by Montessori Post
+Published with permission, thanks to Rachel Kincaid.
+March 27, 2024 by Rachel Kincaid of The Montessori Post

 Explanation: Dr. Cameron Camp’s anecdote about the young boy from the Montessori school describing one million as a “large cube” relates to the Montessori method’s concrete, hands-on approach to learning abstract concepts like numbers.
 In Montessori education, children often work with physical materials that help them visualize and understand mathematical concepts in tangible ways.